Access: The TAC Blog

 Charles Richman, Executive Director of the New Jersey Housing and Mortgage Finance Agency, described his agency’s initiative, which incentivized hospitals to develop multifamily housing with set-aside units for frequent utilizers of hospital emergency departments.
 Barbara DiPietro, Senior Director of Policy at the National Health Care for the Homeless Council, reviewed for participants the extensive list of recent studies documenting the efficacy of combining housing, health care, and supportive services for those who are frequent utilizers of emergency service systems.
 Participants also appreciated a range of publications and case studies accompanying each of the topical sessions, and reported that they have used this literature to engage executive leadership in discussions about launching their own housing and health initiatives.

-TAC is excited to be able to make a second round of the Housing and Healthy Communities Learning Network available beginning in May of this year.
-As we roll out this opportunity going forward, we will target it regionally, with the upcoming round focused on hospital systems in Delaware, Kentucky, Maryland, North Carolina, Virginia, West Virginia, and the District of Columbia.
+TAC is excited to announce a second round of the Housing and Healthy Communities Learning Network, to be offered in six monthly virtual learning sessions from May to October of this year.
+This round of the Learning Network will be focused regionally, and is open to hospitals in Delaware, Kentucky, Maryland, North Carolina, Virginia, West Virginia, and the District of Columbia.

 For more information and directions for a simple application process, visit bit.ly/Housing-Learning-Network or email TAC Senior Associate Rachel Post. *** Please note that due to the Coronavirus crisis, the timing of this opportunity may be adjusted.
 Please be in touch about your interest and needs.